Your little ones gain a lot from being active in different types of sports.

 When they begin running around, that’s making the object of hitting the ball or birdie much more difficult.
 They also have to coordinate how they’re going to move around, and it draws focus away.

-Have them toss the tennis ball at a wall and hit it with their racket when it comes bouncing back.
+Have them toss the tennis ball at a wall and hit it with their kids tennis racket when it comes bouncing back.
 It’s tons of fun, makes them giggle, and sharpens those motor skills all at the same time.

 When the ball comes at them, they have to get used to the weight of the bat, the length of time it takes to swing, and the speed of the ball.